Stochastic Gradient Descent for Nonparametric Additive Regression: Main Results

 \end{remark} \begin{remark} In Theorem \ref{theorem:l2loss}, we determine the values of $\gamma_i$ and $J_i$ across three distinct stages of training.
 In the first stage, we do not update $\hat f_i$, and the current MSE stays constant at its initial value of $\|f\|^2$.
 By the end of stage ii, at the $p^{1+1/(2s)}$-th step, we employ $p^{1/(2s)}$ basis functions to estimate each component function, for a total of $p^{1+1/(2s)}$ basis functions for estimating $f$.
 When $f$ is well-specified (i.e., $f \in \mathcal{W}_p$), this results in the current MSE being a constant multiple of $\|f\|^2/p$.
 Moving onto stage iii, we update approximately $i^{1/(2s+1)}$ basis functions for each component function at each step, which results in a minimax optimal MSE.
-For a single component function, the number $i^{1/(2s+1)}$ is known to be nearly space-optimal \cite{zhang2022sieve}.
+For a single component function, the number $i^{1/(2s+1)}$ is known to be nearly space-optimal \citep{zhang2022sieve,quan2024optimal}.
 As we need to store the coefficients of basis functions for $p$ component functions, we anticipate that F-SGD, with a $\Theta\big(pi^{1/(2s+1)}\big)$-sized space expense, is also (nearly) space-optimal.
 Further details on the storage requirements of F-SGD will be explored in Section \ref{subsec:univariate}. \end{remark}

-When $p$ is fixed, we can omit the first two stages (i and ii) and focus directly on the third stage.
+If achieving optimal convergence with respect to $ p $ is not a priorityâ€”such as when $ p $ is smallâ€”we can omit the first two stages (i and ii) and focus directly on the third stage.
 Importantly, in this case, we can choose each $\gamma_i$ to be independent of $s$.
 The theoretical performance for this version of F-SGD is formalized in the next theorem.
 As will be explored in Section \ref{subsec:Lepski}, the fact that $J_i$ is now the only tuning parameter that depends on $ s $ also allows us to develop an online version of Lepski's method.